 - Proven track record of building, and managing diverse, multi-cultural teams

-- Experience in program design, proposal development, and execution in resource-constrained environments, direct application in complex emergencies preferred
+- Experience in program design, proposal development, and execution in resource-constrained environments, complex emergencies preferred

 - Understanding/application of SPHERE and other best practices in a field setting

 - Proficiency in Spanish, Arabic, Portuguese, or French a plus

 - Bachelor’s Degree or equivalent experience in International Affairs, Political Science, Emergency Management; Master’s Degree a plus